eclipse-openj9/openj9-docs/docs/xxlazysymbolresolution.md

 Enabling this option forces the VM to delay symbol resolution for each function in a user native library, until the function is called.
 The `-XX:-LazySymbolResolution` option forces the VM to immediately resolve symbols for all functions in a user native library when the library is loaded.

 These options apply only to functions; variable symbols are always resolved immediately when loaded.
-If you attempt to use these options on an operating system other than Linux, the options are accepted, but ignored.
+If you attempt to use these options on an operating system other than Linux or macOS, the options are accepted, but ignored.